devlenni/Instagram-Follow-Booster/README.md

 # Instagram-Follow-Booster

-This Instagram Follow Booster will look through you post for people who liked your post but don't follow you and will like 2 posts from them so they maybe get attention to you again and will follow you.
+This Instagram Follow Booster will look through your post for people who liked your post but don't follow you and will like 2 posts from them so they maybe get attention to you again and will follow you.

 **PLEASE USE THIS BOT ON YOUR OWN RISK, THERE IS A CHANCE TO GET BANNED FROM INSTAGRAM SO ALSO PLEASE USE A HIGH DELAY**